joannakl/aps_s20/syllabus.markdown

 - Asking a classmate to see their solutions prior to the last date at which submissions are accepted (this may be different than the due date).
 - Failing to acknowledge any form of help in the submission.
-- Finding solutions to problems online and using them for your own submissions.
+- Finding or generating solutions to problems online and using them for your own submissions.
 - Asking anybody (other than the instructional stuff) for help during an exam.
 - Looking at another student's work during an exam.